r3labs/composable/README.md

 This will:
 - Clone all repositories
 - Build all docker images, tagged as the release version
-- Upload all docker images to docker hub
+- Upload all docker images to the container registry
 - Create a release docker-compose file with images tagged to the release version

 Please note, you will be asked for your docker credentials upon running this command